Amocon/A-Team_AA-Team-Assignment_2024/README.md

 5. 03_clustering_analysis.ipynb
 6. 04_utilization_prediction.ipynb

-The additional interactive KPI-Dashboard can be started independently by executing the following command in the terminal: `poetry run streamlit run KPI-Dashboard.py`
+The additional interactive KPI-Dashboard should be started after the `02_2_kpis.ipynb` notebook, since the resulting data of this notebook is neccessary to run it.
+The KPI-Dashboard can be executed by the following command in the terminal: `poetry run streamlit run KPI-Dashboard.py`